-Lead nurturing is there to relieve your consumers from their worries and address their concerns, which means you’ll need to earn their attention and stand out from the crowd if you want them to make it to the finishing line.
+Lead nurturing is there to relieve your consumers from their worries, address their concerns, and provide them with the information they need at that moment.
+This means you’ll need to earn their attention and stand out from the crowd if you want them to make it to the finishing line.

 Lead nurturing is a way for you to share your knowledge and build (paying) relationships between you and your potential consumers.
 It allows you to engage with your customers and make them feel good about their buying decision.

 When does lead nurturing take place?

 There’s no one time during the buying journey that lead nurturing needs to take place.
 While lead nurturing begins in the marketing phase, to be successful, lead nurturing should be taking place throughout the entire sales funnel.